Mark grew up in Herefordshire and has lived in Shropshire for the last 15 years. He is married to Tamuna and has a step-daughter, Elene.

 - 2005 - 2011: Served on Department for International Development, Environmental Audit Select Committee, Department of Work & Pensions, Wales, Transport Select Committees.

-- 2012 - 2019: Appointed to serve on the Chairman's Panel of the House of Commons, which chairs and oversees Parliamentary Debates
+- 2012 - present: Appointed to serve on the Chairman's Panel of the House of Commons, which chairs and oversees Parliamentary Debates

 All-Party Parliamentary Groups

 Mark has served as Chairman or Vice Chairman of several All-Party Parliamentary Groups on Aviation, Cyber security, ASEAN, Abolition of the Death Penalty, Lithuania, Latin America, Media and Tennis.

 Mark mostly speaks and asks questions on foreign policy, defence matters, counter- terrorism, pro-life and on animal welfare issues.

 Since being elected as Member of Parliament for The Wrekin, Mark has introduced four major animal welfare bills and motions in the House of Commons: